oreximus/learnings/InformationTechnology/Programming/C++.md

 - protected
 - private

+## Scope Resolution Operator

+- we use this to define the functions associated to some class.

+## Friend Function

+- It help us to use the features of a private,public,protected class.

 ## Encapsulation

 It is a process by which we can wrap hold data and process in a single unit.